-During the year ended December 31, 2015, our Board of Directors held twelve meetings.
-Each of the Directors attended at least 75% of the total number of meetings of the Board of Directors held while he was a Director and of the committees of which he was a member, except for Robert Dishman who retired from our Board of Directors in April 2015.
+During the year ended December 31, 2016, our Board of Directors held seven meetings.
+Each of the Directors attended at least 85% of the total number of meetings of the Board of Directors held while he was a Director and of the committees of which he was a member.
 The Board of Directors encourages Directors to attend in person the Annual Meeting of Stockholders of the Company, or Special Meeting in lieu thereof, or, if unable to attend in person, to participate by other means, if practicable.
 In recognition of this policy, the Board of Directors typically schedules a regular meeting of the Board of Directors to be held on the date of, and immediately following, the Annual Meeting of Stockholders.
-All of the Directors in office at the time attended, in person or by telephone, the 2015 Annual Meeting of Stockholders held on May 28, 2015.
+Other than Mr. Loy and Mr. David Green, all of the Directors in office at the time attended, in person or by telephone, the 2016 Annual Meeting of Stockholders held on June 24, 2016.
 The non-employee Directors meet regularly in executive sessions outside the presence of management.